zpz/mpservice/README.md

-- Serving with multiprocessing to make full use of multiple cores, and batching to take advantage of vectorized computation if some components of the service has that capability.
+- Serving with multiprocessing to make full use of multiple cores, and batching to take advantage of vectorized computation if some components of the service have that capability.

   One use case is machine learning model serving, although the code is generic and not restricted to this particular use case.